david-madmog/OneNoteToRM/README.md

 ## Installation

 There's an msi package included in the release, and I've included the source from the wix installer as a part of the visual studio solution.
-As at v0.2.0 release, the build is a DEBUG build - since the code is early enough to be fragile and crashes are likely.

 ## Usage